mstksg/inCode/copy/entries/fc-statements.md

 :   fc-statements

-One thing I've really always appreciated about Haskell is that all "statements" in Haskell are first-class members of the language.
-That is, (imperative) statements are literally just normal objects (no different from numbers, or lists, or booleans) --- they can be saved to variables, passed to functions, transformed using normal functions, copied, etc.  This really opens up a whole world of possibilities for not only reasoning about your code, but also for new ways to frame ideas like parallelism & concurrency.
+One thing I've really always appreciated about Haskell is that all "statements" in Haskell (or at least, what would be statements in other languages) are first-class members of the language.
+That is, (imperative) statements are literally just normal objects (no different from numbers, or lists, or booleans) --- they can be saved to variables, passed to functions, transformed using normal functions, copied, etc.  Haskell doesn't have statements --- everything is an expression, representing normal data!
+This really opens up a whole world of possibilities for not only reasoning about your code, but also for new ways to frame ideas like parallelism & concurrency.

 To clarify, by "statement", I mean it in the sense of a "command" from traditional imperative programming that, when control flow reaches it,